 WICED RTOS Abstraction Layer

-Currently WICED Studio supports multiple RTOSs including:

-ThreadX by Express Logic

-FreeRtos by FreeRTOS

-However, much of ThreadX is built into the ROMs on the WICED chips so it is generally the best answer.
+Currently WICED Studio supports multiple RTOSs, but ThreadX by Express Logic is built into the device ROM and the license is included for anyone using WICED chips so that is by far the best choice.

 In order to simplify using multiple RTOSs, the WICED SDK has a built in abstraction layer that provides a unified interface to the fundamental RTOS functions.
 You can find the documentation for the WICED RTOS APIs under the API GuideComponentsRTOS.